GeriLife/companionship/README.md

 # Companionship Care

-Promoting companionship and wellbeing for elderly persons.
+Promoting companionship and wellness for elderly persons.

 ## Copyright